mltomlins0n/QANotes/PegaNotes (SSA).md

 Once a case meets the condition specified by the organization, such as a customer change of address where the address entered is different from the current address, the case can be recorded in the database (persisted) for future reference.

-Temporary cases are processed by a single operator and cannot be routed until it is persisted.
+Temporary cases are processed by a single operator and cannot be routed until they are persisted.